 Part of running a homeowners association is making sure to safeguard the community.
 That includes getting the proper HOA community insurance coverage for all possible risks, such as property damage, theft, potential accidents, and legal action.
 Not all HOA boards come equipped with the right knowledge and experience to handle such a tall task.
 In that case, it is important to consider getting professional help in the form of a lawyer or HOA management company.

 If your association is looking for the right HOA management company to partner with, make sure to take Elite Management Services into account.
-You can reach out to us anytime for a free proposal.
+You can reach out to us anytime by filling out our online contact form or calling at (855) 238-8488 for a free proposal.

 - HOA Legal Responsibilities Every Homeowner Should Know